plenoptic-org/plenoptic/docs/user_guide/synthesis/Eigendistortions.md

 ## Example 2: Which layer of ResNet is a better model of human visual distortion perception?

-Now that we understand what eigendistortions are and how the {class}`~plenoptic.synthesize.eigendistortion.Eigendistortion` class works, let's compute them real images using a more complex model: ResNet18.
+Now that we understand what eigendistortions are and how the {class}`~plenoptic.Eigendistortion` class works, let's compute them real images using a more complex model: ResNet18.
 The response vector $y$ doesn't necessarily have to be the output of the last layer of the model; we can also compute Eigendistortions for intermediate model layers too.
 Let's synthesize distortions for an image using different layers of ResNet18 to see which layer produces extremal eigendistortions that align more with human perception.

 ### 2.1 - Load an example an image